Skip to main content

 The groundwater standards for ethylene glycol were adopted in Cycle 5 (1994) and updated in Cycle 9 (2010).

-Ethylene glycol is used to make antifreeze and de-icing solutions for cars, airplanes, and boats and is also used in hydraulic brake fluids.
-Animal studies have shown that high levels of ethylene glycol can affect kidney function, the nervous system, lungs, and heart.
+Ethylene glycol is found in antifreeze and de-icing solutions.
+Studies have shown that exposure to high levels ethylene glycol can affect the kidneys, nervous system, lungs, and heart.

 Fluoranthene